mui/material-ui/CONTRIBUTING.md

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/mui-org/material-ui/tags)).
 At any given time, `master` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.

 #### `master` is unsafe

 We will do our best to keep `master` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.

+### How to increase the chance of being accepted?

+We will only accept a pull request that passes all our tests.
+Make sure the following is true:
+- The branch is not behind master.
+- If a feature was added:
+   - If this was already achievable with the core library explained why this needs to be added to the core.
+   - Added tests.
+   - If this is a common use case considered adding an example to the documentation
+- If a bug was fixed added test cases that fail without the fix.
+- The code is formatted (run `yarn prettier`).
+- The code is linted (run `yarn lint`).
+- If documentation was changed in the source `yarn docs:api` was run.
+- If prop types were changed the TypeScript declarations were updated.
+- If TypeScript declarations were changed `yarn typescript` passed.
+- The title of this PR follows the pattern `[Component] Imperative commit message`.

 ## Getting started